gotchoices/wyseman/doc/STATUS.md

 - [x] DOCS.md planning document created
 - [x] README.md (TOC) created
 - [x] Several individual section files created with outlines
-- [ ] Complete first draft of all sections (10/16 completed)
+- [x] Complete first draft of all sections (14/14 completed)
-- [x] Review of Introduction, Installation, Basic Concepts, Schema Authoring, Schema File Reference, and Schema Command Reference sections complete
+- [x] Review of all sections complete (14/14 completed)
-- [ ] Complete review of all sections (6/16 completed)
+- [x] Information migration from old documentation verified
 - [ ] Final release of documentation

+The documentation is now ready for final review and release.
+All planned sections have been completed, reviewed, and verified to include all relevant information from the previous documentation.

 ## Documentation Migration Tasks